The Upstream Oil Hub: An Exclusive Research Service Brought To You By Laurentian Research

 The Upstream Oil Hub is emphatically not another newsletter from someone who claims to know where your favorite stock is heading tomorrow and why it is going to do his bidding.
 Much to our dismay, we do not have that kind of second sight (but then who does?).
 As a matter of fact, we admit that we can be wrong and do make mistakes.

-On the other hand, we have also learned that in life as well in investing that we are not completely lost in the face of unknowns and uncertainties; security research, if done with scientific rigor and discipline, is quite effective in allowing to us avoid common potholes down the road.
+On the other hand, we have also learned that in life as well as in investing that we are not completely lost in the face of unknowns and uncertainties.
+Security research, if done with scientific rigor and discipline, is quite effective in allowing to us avoid common potholes down the road.

-"Tell me where I'm going to die, so I won't go there", said Charlie Munger.
+"Tell me where I'm going to die, so I won't go there," said Charlie Munger.
 Isn't security research supposed to do just that - telling us where we would stumble?

 To us, rigorous security research should be an iterative process of hypothesizing and falsifying with the support of an up-to-date database.
 That is where our background in constructing and maintaining an upstream oil industry database comes in handy.